MertTanyur/afetadres_public/README.md

 - [x] UI is completed far or more less
 - [x] UI lags while fetching and constructing data, need to use isolates, multithreading and clusters.

-Some good news....
-There are some collaborators for UI/UX design.
-Details in mail.

 api endpoints